Patrick Ewing: New York Knicks (1985–2000)

 With Jordan out of the league, 1993–94 was considered a wide-open year in the NBA, and Ewing had declared that 1994 would be the Knicks' year.
 He was a main contributor to the Knicks' run to the 1994 NBA Finals, in which the Knicks—in the Finals for the first time since 1973—lost in the final seconds of Games 6 and 7 to Hakeem Olajuwon's Houston Rockets.
 The Knicks, with Ewing leading them, had to survive a grueling trek through the playoffs simply to reach the Finals.
 They defeated the Bulls and Scottie Pippen in seven games in the 1994 Eastern Conference Semifinals (all seven games were won by the home team), and defeated Reggie Miller's Indiana Pacers in the Conference Finals, which also took seven games to decide.
 In the Finals, the Knicks stole Game 2 in Houston, but could not hold court at home, dropping Game 3 at the Garden.
 The Knicks then won the next two games to return to Houston ahead 3–2.
 However, the Rockets won the next two games.
 Ewing made the most of his playoff run by setting a record for most blocked shots in a Finals series with 30 (later broken by Tim Duncan in 2003 with 32).
 He also set an NBA Finals record for most blocked shots in a single game, with 8 (surpassed by Dwight Howard in 2009).

 The following year, a potential game-tying finger roll by Ewing rimmed out in the dwindling seconds of Game 7 of the Eastern Conference Semifinals, resulting in a loss to the Indiana Pacers.
 In the 1995–96 season, Ewing and the Knicks were eliminated in the Eastern Conference Semifinals in five games by the record-setting 1995–96 Bulls, who won 72 games that year en route to their fourth championship.

 In the 1997 playoffs, the Knicks faced the Miami Heat in the Eastern Conference Semifinals.
 Ewing was involved in a Game 5 brawl where both teams' benches got involved.
 The Knicks, who were up 3–1 in the series going into Game 5, lost the next three games and were eliminated.

-In the next season, Ewing's career almost came to an end due to an injury.
 On December 20, 1997, in a game against the Milwaukee Bucks at the Bradley Center, Ewing was fouled by Andrew Lang while attempting a dunk.
 Ewing fell awkwardly and landed with all of his weight on his shooting hand.
 The result was a severely damaged wrist, with Ewing suffering a displaced fracture, a complete dislocation of the lunate bone, and torn ligaments.
 These injuries required emergency surgery to prevent nerve damage, and it was said that Ewing suffered injuries that were usually reserved for victims of vehicular accidents.